kb-dk/repository-mirror/README.md

 ### 2. Duplicating/mirroring repository

-A true mirror (if we are not to push things to the origin, I believe).
+A true mirror (if we are synchronising without pushing things to the origin, I believe).
 Not sure that helps

 https://help.github.com/articles/duplicating-a-repository/